Skip Breadcrumb Links

 Many community agencies can help you find LINC classes.
 To find help, go to Services Near Me and search for "LINC" in your area.

 - LINC Home Study - offers English classes to eligible newcomers in their homes in Ontario.

 - Canadian Language Benchmarks (CLB) - The nationally recognized standard for assessing of Adult English as a Second Language in Canada.
-The CLBA was developed under the sponsorship of Immigration, Refugees and Citizenship Canada and the provincial governments of Ontario, British Columbia and Alberta.
+The CLB were developed under the sponsorship of Immigration, Refugees and Citizenship Canada and the provincial governments of Ontario, British Columbia and Alberta.